worldofsaad/Kaggle-Exercises/README.md

 - **Creating, Reading and Writing**: You can't work with data if you can't read it.
 Get started here.
 - **Indexing, Selecting & Assigning**: Pro data scientists do this dozens of times a day.
 You can, too!
 - **Summary Functions and Maps**: Extract insights from your data.
+- **Grouping and Sorting**: Scale up your level of insight.
+The more complex the dataset, the more this matters